Only a Woman (1962 film)

 Only a Woman (Ich bin auch nur eine Frau) is a 1962 West German romantic comedy film directed by Alfred Weidenmann and starring Maria Schell, Paul Hubschmid and Hans Nielsen.

 The film's sets were designed by the art director Helmut Nentwig.
 It was shot at the Spandau Studios and on location in Hamburg and West Berlin.

 Plot

-A psychiatrists love life becomes confused with that of her patients, due to her own complex issues.
+A psychiatrist's love life becomes confused with that of her patients, due to her own complex issues.